© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 .

-The whole site is a magnificent 'presentation-venue' for individually-initiated works of construction from practical to whimsey.
+The whole site is a magnificent 'presentation-venue' for individually-initiated works of construction from practical to whimsy.
 One Tree Hill is a steepening slope framed in trees - a mini-mountainside presenting specimen works to a vast landscape view.

-Though One Tree Hill is a single site (all is accessible from everywhere), there is a tendency - partly because of the ways of convenient paths that follow its topography and established plots, partly the qualities of its users responses to the opportunities of its geography - to experience it as three somewhat seperate 'zones'.
+Though One Tree Hill is a single site (all is accessible from everywhere), there is a tendency - partly because of the ways of convenient paths that follow its topography and established plots, partly the qualities of its users responses to the opportunities of its geography - to experience it as three somewhat separate 'zones'.
 Thus for convenience I have grouped the pictures into these:

 'EAST-ZONE': This lowest eastern strip has collected the richest soil (washed from the site's rising steepness to the west) and hosts the site's most established plots and huts in a line across its level north-south width.
 Near the centre of its eastern edge is the site's main entrance.